Swanson-Hysell-Group/lab_protocols/Lab_Logistics/Standard_Operating_Procedures/COVID_protocols.md

 All researchers will wear facial coverings while transiting to campus and while on campus, both indoors and outdoors.

 ### Follow building traffic flow
-All researchers will follow building wide protocols for flow of foot traffic while in the building enroute to the lab.
+All researchers will follow building-wide protocols for flow of foot traffic while in the building enroute to the lab.

 ### Hand washing
 All researchers will wash hands often with soap and water for at least 20 seconds after transit to campus and frequently through the day.
 To limit bathroom usage, in the McCone 408 lab where soap and water are not readily available, hand sanitizer that contains at least 60% alcohol will be used.
 In using the hand santizer, all surfaces of your hands will be covered and hands rubbed together until they feel dry.
 Researchers will avoid touching eyes, nose, and mouth with unwashed hands.

 ### Knock and text before entry
 In addition to reviewing the lab calender, researchers will text the active lab user list prior to entry and physically knock on the door in order to avoid contact and maintain the density limit.

 ## 4. Solo lab usage

-Routine lab usage in McCone 353 and McCone 408 can be preformed by anyone who has been previously trained.
+Routine lab usage in McCone 351, 353 and McCone 408 can be preformed by anyone who has been previously trained.
 Given that routine magnetometer analysis is non-hazardous, solo unmonitored labwork is allowed.

 The exception to this routine solo usage is in the case of a sample rod breaking.
 If the glass sample rod breaks, use the lab contacts to initiate an video call with the PI or another lab member trained in the rod replacement SOP.
 Only a lab member previously trained hands-on in the rod changing SOP can preform a rod change and only when they are wearing the necessary PPE (safery glasses and gloves).
 In addition, they should be on a video call with someone else when the rod is changed for consulation and safety.
+The protocols will be followed when doing liquid soaks of paleomagnetic specimens.

 ## 5. Clean and disinfect